EADS set to bolster independence with new chairman

-PARIS European aerospace group EADS EAD.PA was putting finishing touches on Tuesday to a board shake-up which is likely to see former Thales boss Denis Ranque emerge as the company's first independent chairman, people familiar with the matter said.
+PARIS, Feb 5 European aerospace group EADS was putting finishing touches on Tuesday to a board shake-up which is likely to see former Thales boss Denis Ranque emerge as the company's first independent chairman, people familiar with the matter said.

 The 61-year-old former French defence boss is expected to feature on a list of independent board nominees, putting him in pole position to be elected chairman following a shareholders' meeting expected at the end of March or in early April.